-March is Women’s History Month, and so the Crosby MBA Blog reached out to Brittnea Collins, president of the Association of Trulaske Businesswomen, to find out more about the organization and what kind of experience it offers to its members.
+March is Women’s History Month, so the Crosby MBA program reached out to student Brittnea Collins, president of the Association of Trulaske Businesswomen, to find out more about the organization and what kind of experience it offers its members.

 With the encouragement and support of Drs.
-Schnatterly and Marinova, I started the Association of Trulaske Businesswomen (ATB) in the spring semester of 2012, and I currently serve as president.
-ATB is a group that focuses on women in business; more specifically, on identifying and exploring the unique perspectives and experiences that women face in the business world.
-A consistent theme of our meetings is examining how social structures affect the ways that women and men interact in a professional environment.
+Schnatterly and Marinova, I started the Association of Trulaske Businesswomen (ATB) in the spring semester of 2012, currently serving as its president.
+ATB is a group that focuses on women in business — more specifically, on identifying and exploring the unique perspectives and experiences that women face in the business world.
+A consistent theme of our meetings is examining how social structures affect the ways women and men interact in professional environments.

-ATB is an extremely useful and important tool for anyone, whether s/he is a business student, a working professional, and/or anyone else!
-We address issues that are dynamic and that affect not just women but men as well.
-Additionally, the organization is unique in that in every meeting we share our personal thoughts, opinions, and experiences about these issues.
-We are thus able not only to learn from the perspectives of those different from us but also are able to relate those people and their perspectives.
+ATB provides an extremely useful and important forum for anyone, whether she — or he — is a business student, working professional, and/or anyone else.
+Additionally, the organization includes a time during every meeting in which members share personal thoughts, opinions, and experiences about these issues.
+This allows us to learn from the perspectives of those different from us and establish common ground.

-If you are a current student in the Trulaske College of Business and are interested in learning more about the Association of Trulaske Businesswomen, post a comment below, and we will add you to the club’s mailing list!
+If you are a current student in the Trulaske College of Business and are interested in learning more about the Association of Trulaske Businesswomen, contact the group through its Facebook page.